-Gardening for Beginners – Tips and Tricks will give you advice from those who have already been in the garden trenches and lived to tell the stories.
+Tips on Gardening for Beginners will give you advice from those who have already been in the garden trenches and lived to tell the stories.
+These gardening ideas will help you ensure a productive growing season.

-In one of my gardening groups, the question was asked – “Best advice you would give a beginner gardener is…?”
+In one of my gardening groups, the question was asked – “What is your best advice to a beginning gardener?”
 The answers were brilliant.

 Seasoned gardeners imparted their best tips and tricks to the question.